 What is Taxonomy and Who Introduced It?

-Scientist who study taxonomy are called taxonomists.
-The Greek scientist, Aristotle (384-322 B.C.), was one of the first scientist to organize living things, thus among other things he studied, Aristotle was a taxonomists.
+Scientists who study taxonomy are called taxonomists.
+The Greek scientist, Aristotle (384-322 B.C.), was one of the first scientist to organize living things, thus among other things he studied, Aristotle was a taxonomist.

 Aristotle developed the first classification system, which divided all known organisms into two groups:

 Aristotle then divided each of these main groups into three smaller groups.

 Plant Subgroups: Small, Medium, Large

 Aristotle’s classification system was not very good.
 There were too many organisms that didn’t fit.
 For example, frogs are born in water and have gills like fish, but when they grow up they have lungs and can live on land.
 So how would Aristotle classify frogs?
 In Aristotle’s classification system, birds, bats, and flying insects were grouped together even though they have little in common except they can fly.
 But the penguin is a bird that cannot fly.
 So Aristotle would not have classified them as birds.